dodona-edu/dodona-edu.github.io/en/news/2019-07-27-2.11-release-notes/README.md

 <NewsHeader :title="$frontmatter.title" :date="$frontmatter.date" lang="en" />

-> Dodona 2.11 allows to login with a Google for Education (G Suite) account, visualise the history of submitted solutions, activate dark mode, and have more fine-grained control over visibility and registration modalities of a course.
+> Dodona 2.11 allows to log in with a Google for Education (G Suite) account, visualise the history of submitted solutions, activate dark mode, and have more fine-grained control over visibility and registration modalities of a course.

 ## Login with G Suite account